 - Slow any bleeding by pressing a clean cloth on the bite.

-- Apply a first aid antibiotic cream and cover the wound with a sterile bandage.
+- Apply a first-aid antibiotic cream and cover the wound with a sterile bandage.

-- If there only abrasions, dress the wound and watch for signs of infection.
+- If there are only abrasions, dress the wound and watch for signs of infection.
 Seek prompt medical care if you see any symptoms of infection such as fever, increased pain, redness, and swelling.